 Mrs. Bobbie L Smith holds a Bachelor of Fine Arts and a Bachelor of Science degrees from The University of Akron.
 She graduated Cum Laude and was recognized as an "Outstanding Senior Student" by both the Art and English Departments.
 She was also awarded "Outstanding Women Student" from Women in High Education and was a USAA "AII American Scholar".
 She is a member of the National Art Education Association and United States Achievement Academy.
 She has taught at The University of Akron and is a professional commissioned artist.

-Students regularly participate in local, state and national, competitions, contests, festivals and exhibits are exposed to and educated about all art forms through collaborative projects, guest artist forums and departmental presentations.
+Akron School of the Arts students regularly participate in local, state and national competitions, contests, festivals and exhibits.
+The students are exposed to and educated about all art forms through collaborative projects, guest artist forums and departmental presentations.

-In accordance with our contract, the Visual and Performing Magnet Arts' stresses achievement in both art and academics.
+In accordance with the Akron School of the Arts student contract, the Akron School of the Arts' stresses achievement in both art and academics.
 To this end, students are expected to maintain a cumulative grade point average (GPA) of 2.0 by the end of the each semester.

 If a student's GPA falls below a 2.0 , the student will be dropped from the program.
-In such cases, the student and the student's parents will be advised of this status.
+In such cases, the student and the student's parents will be advised of this status well prior to being dropped from the program.

 Should this situation occur, the following will apply: The student will be dropped from the magnet arts' program and he/she will not be able to receive the Fine Arts Endorsement on their diploma or transcripts.
 If Firestone is not their home high school, they would return to their home school.
 If Firestone is the home school, the student would schedule other appropriate classes with the guidance counselor.

 It is not appropriate that a student in this program receive any grade below a C in an arts class.
-Should this situation occur following the first semester grade reports, the family will be notified in writing.
-The student maybe dropped from the program.
+Should this situation occur following the first semester grade reports, the family will be notified in writing that the student may be dropped from the program.